doitaljosh/tesla-model3-premium-amp-re/README.md

 ### Overview

 Tesla Model 3 Premium Amp reverse engineering and A2B demo for EVAL-AD2410WDZ or ADAU1452.
-Useful for integration of the Tesla amp into a DIY car audio project.
+This project may be useful for those who wish to integrate the Tesla amp into a DIY car audio project, or extract digital audio from the ICE.

 ### Status for ADAU1452:
 - Analog audio input to the DSP works via the onboard ADAU1761 codec.